First Peloponnesian War: Early battles

-Athenian successes

 Tanagra

 A Greek hoplite made up the majority of the soldiers in a state's army.

 For several years at the beginning of the war, Sparta remained largely inert.
 Spartan troops may have been involved in some of the early battles of the war, but if so, they were not specifically mentioned in any sources.
 In 458 BC or 457 BC, Sparta at last made a move, but not directly at Athens.
 A war had broken out between Athens' ally Phocis and Doris, across the Corinthian Gulf from the Peloponnese.
 Doris was traditionally identified as the homeland of the Dorians, and the Spartans, being Dorians, had a long-standing alliance with that state.
 Accordingly, a Spartan army under the command of the general Nicomedes, acting as deputy for the under-age king Pleistoanax, was dispatched across the Corinthian Gulf to assist.
 This army forced the Phocians to accept terms, but while the army was in Doris an Athenian fleet moved into position to block its return across the Corinthian Gulf.

 At this point Nicomedes led his army south into Bœotia.
 Several factors may have influenced his decision to make this move.
 First, secret negotiations had been underway with a party at Athens which was willing to betray the city to the Spartans in order to overthrow the democracy.
 Furthermore, Donald Kagan has suggested that Nicomedes had been in contact with the government of Thebes and planned to unify Boeotia under Theban leadership; which, upon his arrival, he seems to have done.

 With a strong Spartan army in Boeotia and the threat of treason in the air, the Athenians marched out with as many troops, both Athenian and allied, as they could muster to challenge the Peloponnesians.
 The two armies met at the Battle of Tanagra.
-Before the battle, the exiled Athenian politician Cimon, armoured for battle, approached the Athenian lines to offer his services, but was ordered to depart; before going, he ordered his friends to prove their loyalty through their bravery.
+Before the battle, the exiled Athenian politician Cimon, armored for battle, approached the Athenian lines to offer his services, but was ordered to depart; before going, he ordered his friends to prove their loyalty through their bravery.
 This they did, but the Athenians were defeated in the battle, although both sides suffered heavy losses.
 The Spartans, rather than invading Attica, marched home across the isthmus, and Donald Kagan believes that at this point Cimon was recalled from exile and negotiated a four-month truce between the sides; other scholars believe no such truce was concluded, and place Cimon's return from exile at a later date.
 Athenian success can also be attributed to them making an alliance with Argos, Sparta's enemy and only threat for control over the Peloponnesian league.
 The alliance between Athens and Argos was moreover seen as a defensive measure to counteract Sparta's military strength.